Mean-field neural networks: learning mappings on Wasserstein space: Numerical tests

 On Figures \ref{fig:CaseA} and \ref{fig:CaseB}, we plot for different values of $N$, keeping $\hat M=20$, the training MSE obtained by the algorithms and the error associated to the test distributions.
-Globally, the bin approximation is more sensitive to the $N$ parameter and results are less good than with the cylindrical approximation.
+Globally, the bin approximation is more sensitive to the $N$ parameter.
 Not surprisingly, the training size $N$ has to be taken large to get good results for both methods.
+For the case B, the results on test 1 with a distribution tending to the Dirac distribution has a residual error clearly above the errors obtained with the distribution test 2 and 3.